 Covid Update: We are open and hosting campers.
 I think that outside activities like our campsites are very safe.
 With that said I am keeping distance from all our guests.
 I may come by to say hello and tell about the site (sometimes this is not possible).
 If I do come by I will keep my distance from you and would appreciate it if you did the same.
 If you do not want me

 Covid Update: We are open and hosting campers.
 I think that outside activities like our campsites are very safe.
 With that said I am keeping distance from all our guests.
 I may come by to say hello and tell about the site (sometimes this is not possible).
 If I do come by I will keep my distance from you and would appreciate it if you did the same.
 If you do not want me to come by then just let me know.
 Stay safe and happy camping!

-Located next to the original spot the settlers chose to build their new life, Richardson Creek Campsite is ideally located next to live water but with easy access to the surrounding area.
+Located next to the spot where the original settlers chose to build their new life, Richardson Creek Campsite is ideally located under trees just a short walk to the river.
+Fire pit, picnic table, pit outhouse, potable water (100 yards away by barn) make your stay more enjoyable.
 Come spend a weekend under the trees and relaxing creek-side!

 - Check in: After 2PM